JerryLead/MyNotes/Spark-doc/OOM-Cases-in-Spark.md

 	Try [heapaudit](https://github.com/foursquare/heapaudit)

-11. I want to know that in the case when the size of HBase Table grows larger than the size of RAM available in the cluster, will the application fail, or will there be an impact in performance ?
+11. I want to know that in the case when the size of HBase Table grows larger than the size of RAM available in the cluster, will the application fail, or will there be an impact in performance?
+12. What I can not understand is there any easy way to say when we have out of memory situation please spill data into disk.

 ## Solutions:
 1. If the foldByKey solution doesn't work for you, my team uses RDD.persist(DISK_ONLY) to avoid OOM errors.
 2. Is your RDD of Strings?
 If so, you should make sure to use the Kryo serializer instead of the default Java one.
 It stores strings as UTF8 rather than Java's default UTF16 representation, which can save you half the memory usage in the right situation.
 3. If an individual partition becomes too large to fit in memory then the usual approach would be to repartition to more partitions, so each one is smaller.
 Hopefully then it would fit.
+4. resource contention. -Xmx cannot be achieved.
+5.

 ## Knowledge